Database Configuration

 - MongoDB is a NoSQL option for those preferring document-based storage.

-:- The address of your database server.
+hostname:- The address of your database server.

 - Use "localhost" if the database is on the same machine as your Minecraft server.